 No, our shop does not offer lessons.
 We do, however, have a teacher list and often refer students to teachers in their area of the city.
-Over the years we have had many wonderful string instrument teachers on staff.
-Maria Medlow, a previous longtime employee, has established Crescendo School of Music, a Calgary-based school for violin and piano.

 Yes!
 We stock the more widely-used lesson books including Suzuki, Royal Conservatory, Mark O'Connor, and Fiddle Club.
 We also carry books of general interest including Celtic fiddle, country/ swing, gospel, jazz, wedding, seasonal, and classical.